12 Things To Know Before Moving to Philadelphia in 2026

 Rental Trucks

-Renting a truck is a good option if you have the time, ability, and can-do attitude to handle your move from soup to nuts.
-There are plenty of companies who will rent you a truck — but beyond that, you’re on your own.
-Packing, loading, permitting, unloading, and transit are all in your hands.
-So while this may be the most economical option, there are plenty of hidden costs.
+If you’re curious about PODS vs. rental trucks, renting a truck is a good option if you have the time, ability, and can-do attitude to handle your move from soup to nuts.
+There are plenty of companies that will rent you a truck — but beyond that, you’re on your own.
+Packing, loading, transit, permitting, and unloading are all in your hands.
+So, while this may seem like the most economical option, there are plenty of hidden costs.

 Michael Hochman is a Philadelphia-based writer currently working as a lifestyle and travel writer for Apartment Guide and rent.com.